Introduction

 We hadn’t initially planned to go, but after meeting hikers coming from the O-Trek, we changed our minds.
 They told us that the supposedly 5-hour trek from Paso to Grey had taken them only about 2 hours and 30 minutes, even with all their gear, and that the views from the suspended bridges were absolutely worth the detour.

-There are three suspension bridges in total, but they recommended going at least to the second one, as it already offers stunning glacier views.
+There are three suspension bridges in total, but they recommend going at least to the second one, as it already offers stunning views of the glaciers.

 Crossing the first suspended bridge was an adventure in itself, as we had to climb a ladder to get onto it.
 Both bridges offered incredible landscapes, making the detour completely worth it.
 After taking in the views, we turned back, arriving at the first bridge again by 12:10 pm and making it back to Grey Shelter by 12:45 pm.